 - To a friend that is a superhero of a father.
 Have an amazing day.

-- You’ve been an inspiration for me, as I’ve watched you raise your kids with kindness and patience.
+- You’ve inspired me as I’ve watched you raise your kids with kindness and patience.

 - You are an incredible father, a caring friend, and someone I am thankful to have in my life.